-Without limiting the responsibility of the MAT, the Headteacher generally oversees the day-to-day management of health and safety and implementation of this policy within Lyng Hall School.
+Without limiting the responsibility of the MAT, the Headteacher generally oversees the day-to-day management of health and safety and implementation of this policy within Lyng Hall.

-The Headteacher has overall accountability and responsibility for ensuring effective health and safety management within Lyng Hall School, and will ensure that all employees are aware of, and are held accountable for, the specific application of their health and safety duties to employees and any other person.
+The Headteacher has overall accountability and responsibility for ensuring effective health and safety management, and will ensure that all employees are aware of, and are held accountable for, the specific application of their health and safety duties to employees and any other person.